What is a hysterectomy?

 - Stress management.
 Find the ways to relieve stress that work for you and try to fit them into your daily routine.
 Some good stress relievers can include getting enough sleep, exercising, walking and hiking, listening to music, mindfulness, and mind-body practices like yoga and breathing exercises.

 - Seek medical care when needed.
 If you’re finding it hard to deal with your symptoms or have any questions about what’s happening, don’t wait.
-Talk to a doctor, therapist, or other healthcare provider
+Talk to a doctor, therapist, or other healthcare provider.
+Consider setting up a virtual visit with a menopause-trained clinician through Versalie Care, powered by Wheel.

 - Join a support group.
 Find an online or in-person support group for people who have experienced surgical or induced menopause.
 Knowing you’re not alone can help you get through the harder moments.
 And it’s so helpful to have a group to bounce ideas off and learn from.